SNU Supports Military Students

 Our Ongoing Mission

-Hundreds of military and veteran students, as well as their dependents, have graduated from SNU’s programs with support from the VETS Center.
+The SNU VETS Center opened its doors in October 2015, and since then, over 2,700 veterans and military service members, along with their dependents, have walked through our doors for assistance and services.
 They go on to rise through the ranks, begin a fulfilling second career, or even open businesses of their own.

 SUPPORT | EMPOWER | CONNECT

-Our Mission - To serve you well and support our veteran and military community by assisting with their growth, empowering them with information and knowledge to enable their success, and connecting them to resources and outreach opportunities that promote their well-being.
+Our Purpose - To serve you well.
+We support our veteran and military community by assisting with your growth, we empower you with information and knowledge that enables your success, and we connect you to resources and outreach opportunities that promote your well-being.

-We're a team of coaches, advisors, and mentors.
-We get it; we've walked in similar boots.
-We are fellow veterans and military family members with over 54 years of combined military service with 7 combat deployments.
+We’re a team of coaches, advisors, and mentors.
+We’ve walked in similar boots.
+We are fellow military veterans with combat experience.
+We get it.

 We Can Help